hashchange/jquery.scrollable/README.md

 [absolute-scrolling]: #scrolling-to-a-fixed-position-vertically "Scrolling to a fixed position"
 [relative-scrolling]: #relative-scrolling "Relative scrolling"
 [overlapping-calls]: #starting-a-scroll-movement-while-another-one-is-still-in-progress "Starting a scroll movement while another one is still in progress"
+[overlapping-calls-same-position]: #what-happens-if-the-new-call-is-redundant-because-it-aims-for-the-same-position "What happens if the new call is redundant because it aims for the same position?"
 [minimum-speed]: #minimum-speed "Minimum speed"
 [user-interaction]: #aborting-when-the-user-scrolls-clicks-or-taps "Aborting when the user scrolls, clicks, or taps"
+[animation-callbacks]: #animation-callbacks "Animation callbacks"
+[animation-callbacks-message-arg]: #the-message-argument "Animation callbacks: The message argument"
+[animation-sending-messages]: #sending-messages "Animation callbacks: Sending messages"
 [animation-options]: #animation-options "Animation options"
 [stopping]: #stopping-scroll-animations "Stopping scroll animations"
 [custom-queues]: #custom-queues "Custom queues"